lolster/GenericSkipLists/README.md

 # Generic Skip List Implementation in C++

+## Introduction

+This is our attempt at creating a STL compatible generic skip list data structure library with support for iterators.

 ## Abstract

 The skip list data structure is an ordered linear data structure (linked list container) that also allows fast search (better than O(N), where N is the number of elements in the list).
 This is made possible by allowing the search algorithm to &quot;skip&quot; intermediate nodes until it reaches the node that it is looking for.
 The average case time complexity can be shown to be O(logN), and even more impressive is that it can be shown that, &quot;with high probability&quot;, the time complexity is O(logN).